-Angioplasty, the procedure used to place stents, is a common medical procedure.
-Angioplasty carries a small risk of serious complications, such as:
+Percutaneous coronary intervention (PCI), the procedure used to place stents, is a common medical procedure that is sometimes referred to as coronary angioplasty.
+PCI carries a small risk of serious complications, such as:

 Using drug-eluting stents can help prevent this problem.
 These stents are coated with medicine to stop excess tissue growth.